fordicus/RT-Data/README.md

-# High-Frequency Spot OrderBook Dataset
+# High-Frequency Spot OrderBook and Chart Dataset

 This repository manages high-frequency Level 2 (DOM) data from a major cryptocurrency spot exchange.
 The goal is to structure